saikit/pSlider/README.txt

 * Put your own values to display
 * Public access to slider data
 * Customizable with CSS

-Future features

-* Allow manipulation of the slider from elsewhere.
+* Manipulate slider from anywhere.

 Installation instuctions (default values displayed)